Renting a Scooter or Motorcycle in Greece — License Requirements

 NOT VALID: A/A1 with restriction code 79.03 or 79.04 (tricycles; not two-wheel).

-*Example licence card with code 79.03 - NOT valid with tow wheels motorcycles*
+*Example license card with code 79.03 - NOT valid with tow wheels motorcycles*

 -

 Paper test-pass = not valid.
-A letter or certificate showing you passed the exam is not a licence and is not accepted for riding in Greece.
+A letter or certificate showing you passed the exam is not a license and is not accepted for riding in Greece.

-*NOT VALID: Paper test-pass/temporary licences, printouts, photos or scans.
+*NOT VALID: Paper test-pass/temporary licenses, printouts, photos or scans.
 We must see the plastic card.*

 -